rubenandrebarreiro/rubenandrebarreiro.github.io/projects.md

     <a target="_blank" href="/projects/webgl/3d-object-modelling-helicopter/3d-object-modelling-helicopter-demo.html" title="3D Object Modelling Demo for a flying Helicopter, using WebGL (FCT NOVA - December 2017)">3D Object Modelling Demo for a flying Helicopter, using WebGL (FCT NOVA - December 2017)</a>
 </font>

 <p align="justify"><font size="2"><a target="_blank" href="/projects/webgl/3d-object-modelling-helicopter/3d-object-modelling-helicopter-demo.html" title="3D Object Modelling Demo for a flying Helicopter, using WebGL (FCT NOVA - December 2017)">A 3rd year's project, of the BSc. degree made in FCT NOVA, in the subject of Computer Graphics and Interfaces.
-This project was built using HTML, CSS, JavaScript and WebGL.
+This project was built using <i>HTML</i>, <i>CSS</i>, <i>JavaScript</i> and <i>WebGL</i>.
 The application allows to drive a flying Helicopter above a city, all using 3D Modelling and 3D Objects.
 The Helicopter it's drived using the keyboard and you can see all the action of multiple angles, using an Axonometric Projection! </a></font></p>

 <br>